 If you’ve ever witnessed someone undergo a grand mal seizure, then you know a little memory loss from cannabis oil is far more preferable than seeing them potentially die before your very eyes.

 While THC may shrink the hippocampus, all the available data suggests there’s a limit to how much the hippocampus will shrink when exposed to THC.
-It’s not as if chronic cannabis use will disintegrate the hippocampus into oblivion, otherwise many of you reading this would be legally brain-dead by now.
+It’s not as if chronic cannabis consumption will disintegrate the hippocampus into oblivion, otherwise many of the people reading this would be legally brain-dead by now.

 Every medication has side effects.
 Every medication carries risks.
 The goal in medicine is to minimize the serious harms caused by disorders and disease states, even if that goal comes with the smaller cost of a medication’s detrimental effects.